 This course focuses on international trade logistics.
-It will explore and analyze the relationship of supply chain structure and logistics management on gross margin achievement, maintenance, and return on investment.
-It will analyze various approaches to create and control demand management and logistics and will explore the benefits and potential strategic issues in vertical vs. horizontal integration when developing and evaluating supply chain strategies.
+It explores and analyzes the relationship of supply chain structure and logistics management on gross margin achievement, maintenance, and return on investment.
+It analyzes various approaches to create and control demand management and logistics and explores the benefits and potential strategic issues in vertical vs. horizontal integration when developing and evaluating supply chain strategies.